ken1313211/csalgo/README.md

 # Git

 ### Add a file

+To add a file:
 ```
 git add <filename>
 ```

 Repeat this until you have added all the files that you want to add.

-If you want to add all files,
+If you want to add all files:
 ```
 git add *
 ```